nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 The Deployment controller will first start a new pod and wait for it to become `Ready` before shutting down an old one.
 For more information, refer to official Kubernetes documentation on [Rolling Upgrade Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment) and [Rolling Upgrade StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#rolling-updates).
 Some changes do not trigger a rolling upgrade and require manual restart of the Pods.
-For example, updates on ConfigMaps that are d by the Pods.
+For example, updates on ConfigMaps that are used by the Pods.

 Since Kubernetes will perform a rolling upgrade for every Kubernetes workload independently, three database processes can be restarted at once.
 Upgrade without downtime is only possible if all databases in the domain have sufficient redundancy.